© Jacob Lund/Shutterstock.com

 If you are of modest means and hope to get rich late in life, you need to make a lot of money relatively quickly.

-"Given a short time horizon, the client's advanced age and the lofty goal, he would have to be willing to take significant risk," says Eric Toya, partner and director of wealth management at Navigoe, a financial planning firm in Redondo Beach, Calif.
+"Given a short time horizon, the client's advanced age and the lofty goal, he would have to be willing to take significant risk," says Eric Toya, partner and director of wealth Management at Navigoe, a financial planning firm in Redondo Beach, California.

-However, Toya offers a word of caution to those who are determined to channel their inner Donald Trump.
+However, Toya offers a word of caution to those who are determined to become a real estate tycoon.

 "The risks are significant," Toya says. "(The investor) might overpay for a property, or underestimate the amount of work a property needs to rent or flip."